awslabs/aws-api-gateway-developer-portal/BUILDING.md

 *Default: `'DevPortalIdentityPool'`*

+The name of the generated Cognito identity pool and user pool.

+### `legacyCognitoIdentityPoolName: string`

-The name of the generated Cognito identity pool.
+The name of the old generated Cognito identity pool and user pool.
+Set this only if you have an existing instance to fail over to and before updating it.
+You don't need to set this if you're setting it up for the first time.

 ### `customersTableName: string`